vaishakbelle/vaishakbelle.github.io/papers.md

 ---

+**Single-World Counterfactual Reasoning in ProbLog.**

+_Journal of Logic and Computation, 2026._

+S. Habib, V. Belle, and F. He.

 **Thinking Slow about Ethics: Theory of Mind and the Limits of Neural Moral Reasoning.**

 _HICSS-60, 2027._ (Track: AI Psychometrics for Equitable and Inclusive AI Systems)